🔥

 Step 4: Complete the installation by adding your phone number and business info

-After you set up your account, you can complete the installation of your WhatsApp Business integration using a unique phone number and adding information about your business.
+After setting up the account, you can complete the installation of your WhatsApp Business integration using a unique phone number and adding information about your business.
 In Tidio, this process is pretty straightforward and intuitive, so it should take you no longer than a couple of minutes to complete.

 Completing the installation